The black band of courage

 The day Henry Olonga and Andy Flower defied Robert Mugabe's Zimbabwean regime with an act of selfless bravery and huge dignity.
 By taking to the field wearing black armbands to mourn "the death of democracy" in their country, they achieved the most forceful and eloquent expression of civil rights in a sporting event since Tommie Smith and John Carlos' black-power salute at the Mexico Olympics in 1968.
-More than anything, their quiet stand refocused an issue that had long been distracted by sordid squabbles over money and security.
+More than anything, their quiet stand brought into an issue that had long been overshadowed by sordid squabbles over money and security.
 Both men were forced into exile and international retirement after the tournament.

 Namibia made their international debut in the Flower-Olonga protest match.
 Apart from the black armbands, the game is remembered for Craig Wishart's unbeaten 172 off 151 balls, then the highest score by a Zimbabwe batsman.
 Rain reduced Namibia's target from 341 in 50 overs to 191 in 25.1, but they only managed to reached 104.
 They played five more matches in the tournament but failed to win any.
 They haven't played an ODI since.

 A mixed day for Dennis Lillee.
-In the third Test against India, he overtook Richie Benaud's then record wickets aggregate for Australia (248) but also got involved in an unseemly spat with Sunil Gavaskar, which briefly threatened to bring the Test to a premature end.
+In the third Test against India, he overtook Richie Benaud's then-record wickets aggregate for Australia (248) but also got involved in an unseemly spat with Sunil Gavaskar, which briefly threatened to bring the Test to a premature end.
 The match did end early on day five after Australia astonishingly collapsed for 83 against an injury-hit Indian attack.
 Kapil Dev, who didn't bowl on the fourth evening due to a strained thigh muscle, took 5 for 28 the next morning.